netr0m/az-pim-cli/README.md

   PIM_TOKEN=eyJ0[...]
   ```
 6. You may now, and for the duration of the token's lifetime, list and activate 'Entra groups' using this tool

+## Contributing

+Want to contribute to the project?
+There are a few things you need to know.

+See [CONTRIBUTING](./CONTRIBUTING.md) to get started